pgmesa/synapgrad/README.md

 - [x] 2.
 MLP for handwritten digits classification (MNIST dataset)
 - [ ] 3.
 CNN for handwritten digits classification (MNIST dataset)

-The 3rd example has not been implemented yet
+> :warning: The 3rd example has not been implemented yet

 Example 1 (synapgrad MLP solution)     |  Example 2 and 3
 :-------------------------:|:-------------------------: